Adeniyi-Bella/movie-API/README.md

 An API server side implementation of a web application that provides users with access to information about different movies.
 Users are able to sign up, update personal information, create a list of their favorite movies.

-# Schema Diagram for mapping users to movies
+# Schema Diagram for mapping users to movies in a Relational DB

 ![IMG_20221028_120134](https://user-images.githubusercontent.com/37347588/199516175-300fdfc1-4c89-4c82-afcc-3a187683fc51.jpg)